-This action & adventure, thriller is a hardcover edition was published by G.P.
-Putnam & Sons on October 28, 2014 and has 452 pages.
+This action & adventure, thriller is a hardcover edition that was published by G.P.
+Putnam's Sons on October 28, 2014 and has 452 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Nighthawk
+Other books by this author which I have reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Nighthawk, The Romanov Ransom

 Twenty-third in the Dirk Pitt action thriller series and revolving around Dirk and his children and their fascination with under the seas.
 This story is set in the Caribbean around Cuba and Jamaica and begins in 1898 before slipping into 2016.